JxxxHuo/MatlabR/README.md

 Java version problem:

-When you get error like °∞...Java components are not installed ...°±, this is probably due to java version deprecated.
+When you get error like ‚Äú...Java components are not installed ...‚Äù, this is probably due to java version deprecated.
 You need to change Matlab java version by installing an updated java jdk/jre outside of Matlab:

 1. Download the JVM Version You Want to Use
 You can download the Java Virtual Machine from the Web site http://java.sun.com/j2se/downloads.html.